 We do not currently load the mutation data from the GDC.
 Instead, we have the original mutation data generated by the individual TCGA sequencing centers.
 The source of the data is the Broad Firehose (or the publication pages for data that matches a specific manuscript).
 These data are usually a combination of two mutation callers, but they differ by center (typically a variant caller like MuTect plus an indel caller), and sequencing centers have modified their mutation calling pipelines over time.

-There can be differences between provisional and published data.
+There can be differences between firehose legacy and published data.
 For example, the mutation data in the publication usually underwent more QC, and false positives might have been removed or, in rare cases, false negatives added.
 RNA-Seq and copy-number values may also differ slightly, as different versions of analysis pipelines could have been used.
 Additionally, due to additional curation during the publication process, the clinical data for the publication may be of higher quality or may contain a few more data elements, sometimes derived from the genomic data (e.g., genomic subtypes).

 The TCGA PanCancer Atlas datasets derive from an effort to unify TCGA data across all tumor types.
 Publications resulting from this effort can be found at the TCGA PanCancer Atlas site.
 In the cBioPortal, data from the PanCancer Atlas is divided by tumor type, but these studies have uniform clinical elements, consistent processing and normalization of mutations, copy number, mRNA data and are ideally processed for comparative analyses.

 MutSig and GISTIC results about the statistical significance of recurrence of mutations and copy-number alterations in specific genes are available for many TCGA studies.
-The MutSig and GISTIC results reported in cBioPortal are based on the same mutations and copy number data reported in each TCGA publication, or the Broad Firehose for the provisional data sets.
+The MutSig and GISTIC results reported in cBioPortal are based on the same mutations and copy number data reported in each TCGA publication, or the Broad Firehose for the firehose legacy data sets.
 However, the publication may or may not have included the complete MutSig and GISTIC output, and therefore there may be some discrepancies between the publication and the data in cBioPortal.

 PanCancer Atlas data can be downloaded on a study-by-study basis from cBioPortal through the Datasets page or our DataHub.
 To download all cancer types together, try the Genomic Data Commons PanCancer Atlas page.